nnamliehbes/nnamliehbes/README.md

 ![image](https://raw.githubusercontent.com/nnamliehbes/nnamliehbes/master/images/header_refreshed.png)

-I'm a almost graduated Psychology student who is passionate about open source (e.g. Linux and Mycroft), design and using data science to make the world a better place.
+I'm a former media desginer and almost graduated Psychology student who is passionate about open source (e.g. Linux and Mycroft), design and using data science to make the world a better place.
 I like to work on projects involving machine learning, nlp or any analyses involving human behavior.